 Conclusion?
-Pharmacology Is Complex, and No Drug Is "Totally Beneficial"
+Pharmacology Is Complex, and No Drug Is 'Totally Beneficial'

 The struggle is being brave enough to quit caffeine in a world that is so focused on constant productivity.
-While it may seem like a risk when there is a 2-4 week withdrawal period, a more authentic and stable future is definitely worth some moderate suffering.
+While it may seem like a risk when there is a 2-4 week withdrawal period, a more authentic and stable future is definitely worth some temporary suffering.
 Once the withdrawal phase is over and you have greatly reduced your caffeine intake for a few weeks, you are guaranteed to feel more stable and naturally brighter, albeit in a softer, less manic way.
 You will also be far more in touch with your body (appetite, natural sleepiness) and your emotions (how you truly feel about your colleagues, your friends and your work).

-We so readily consume alcohol and caffeine because they are considered acceptable by society, without realising that they can be as damaging as illegal narcotic drugs.
+We so readily consume alcohol and caffeine because they are considered acceptable by society, without realizing that they can be as damaging as illegal narcotic drugs.
 In doing so, we suffer from a plethora of unnecessary symptoms and side effects, as well as distancing ourselves from what our bodies truly want and need.

 Jin et al. (2016).
 The Relationship of Caffeine Intake With Depression, Anxiety, Stress and Sleep in Korean Adolescents.